-S.5 What are the alternatives retained and analyzed in the DEIS?
+S.5 What are the alternatives retained and analyzed in the DEIS/FEIS?

-The alternatives retained following the Level 1 and 2 Screening Process were carried forward in this DEIS and studied in greater detail in Chapter 3.
+The alternatives retained following the Level 1 and 2 Screening Process were carried forward in the DEIS (and this FEIS) and studied in greater detail in Chapter 3.
 These include the No Action Alternative and the following five action alternatives, which are listed below and shown in Figure 2.